amateescu/search_api_solr/README.md

 The "direct" parse mode for queries will result in the keys being directly used as the query to Solr using the
 [Standard Parse Mode](https://lucene.apache.org/solr/guide/7_2/the-standard-query-parser.html).
-If you use this parse mode in an exposed filter in views, the filed selection doesn't have any effect.

 Regarding third-party features, the following are supported: